Category Archives: Literature

 .

-that circumstantially crossed our paths
+who circumstantially crossed our path

-and impinged damage upon us,
+and inflicted damage upon us,

-for their flawed existence and wrong behavior.
+the weight of their flawed choices and wrong behavior.

-Some may become prominent,
+Some may rise, become visible, even celebrated,

-and would wish for one’s disappearance,
+and wish for one’s disappearance,

 in order to erase bad memories,